-Other than the Chief Executive Officer, none of the members serve as members of the firm's Leadership Team.
+Other than the Chief Executive Officer, none of the members serve as members of the firm's Leadership Team

 The chairperson of the Governing Board is elected by the members of the Governing Board.
-The current chairperson of the Governing Board is Busi Mathe.
-It has several committees that, in the South Market Area, perform an oversight role.
-The committees report to the Governing Board on its activities at each board meeting, and are ultimately accountable to the Governance Board for its activities.
+The chairperson at 30 June 2022 of the Governing Board was Brendan Deegan.
+It has several committees that act in accordance with the delegated authority of the Governance Board.
+The committees are accountable to the Governance Board and report to the members at each board meeting.